Eligibility

 Screening and Promotion

-Accepted screening formats are MP4 or MOV.
+Accepted screening file formats are MP4 and MOV.

-Screening copies must be delivered no later than August 31, 2026.
+Screening copies must be delivered no later than 31 August 2026.

 Film Delegations

-For each selected film, one representative (director, producer, cinematographer, or official representative) will be invited to attend the festival.
+For each selected film, one representative (director, producer, cinematographer or official representative) will be invited to attend the festival.

 Final Provisions